uchile-robotics/uchile_system/README.md

 ## Introduction

 The goal of *UChile System* is to provide a solid infrastructure that standardizes the platform where robot software is executed.
 To achieve this, the system relies on Docker as the main tool for containerization and environment management.
+If you are still confused on "Why docker?" we recommend that you watch [this video](https://youtu.be/XcJzOYe3E6M?si=Yp4HpKURfwYUSOCh) from "Articulated Robotics".

 ## Requirements